John Jeremiah Lawler: Priesthood

-Lawler was ordained to the priesthood at Louvain on December 19, 1885.
-Following his return to Minnesota, Lawler served as professor of Scripture at the College of St. Thomas and later pastor of St. Luke's Parish in St. Paul.
-He also served as rector of the Cathedral of St. Paul.
-As rector, he was instrumental in the erection of the cathedral at a cost of $5 million.
+Lawler was ordained to the priesthood at Louvain on December 19, 1885, by Cardinal Pierre-Lambert Goossens.
+Following his return to Minnesota, Lawler served as professor of scripture at the College of St. Thomas in St. Paul and later pastor of St. Luke's Parish in St. Paul.
+He also served as rector of the Cathedral of St. Paul in St. Paul As rector, he was instrumental in the erection of the cathedral at a cost of $5 million.

 Auxiliary Bishop of Saint Paul

-On February 8, 1910, Lawler was appointed auxiliary bishop of the Archdiocese of St. Paul and titular bishop of Hermopolis Maior by Pope Pius X. He received his episcopal consecration on the following May 19 from Archbishop John Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators.
-As an auxiliary bishop, he assisted Archbishop Ireland for six years.
+On February 8, 1910, Lawler was appointed auxiliary bishop of St. Paul and titular bishop of Hermopolis Maior by Pope Pius X. He received his episcopal consecration at Saint Paul Seminary on May 19, 1910, from Archbishop John Ireland, with Bishops James McGolrick and James Trobec serving as co-consecrators.
+As an auxiliary bishop, he assisted Ireland for six years.

 Bishop of Lead/Rapid City

-Lawler was appointed the third Bishop of Lead by Pope Benedict XV on January 29, 1916.
-On August 1, 1930, the episcopal see of the diocese was changed from Lead to Rapid City, and the name of the diocese was changed accordingly.
+Lawler was appointed the third bishop of Lead by Pope Benedict XV on January 29, 1916.
+On August 1, 1930, the episcopal see of the diocese was changed from Lead, South Dakota, to Rapid City, South Dakota, and the name of the diocese was changed accordingly.
 In 1947, Lawler, who had been in failing health, received Bishop William McCarty as his coadjutor bishop.

 Death and legacy

 John Lawler died following a stroke on March 11, 1948, at age 85.
-At the time of his death, he was the oldest Catholic bishop in the United States and, after Bishop Alexander Joseph McGavick, was the second most senior in years of service.
+At the time of his death, he was the oldest Catholic bishop in the United States and was the second most senior in years of service.